cottus-ai/kernl/README.md

 # kernl
-A minimal AI agent runtime with bwrap namespace isolation.
+A minimal AI agent runtime with bwrap namespace isolation(maybe a SDK)